 In February, early spring in Yugawara, ume (Japanese plum) trees bloom in ume groves blanketing Yugawara’s hills.
 In April, cherry blossoms flourish all over town.
 In May, Satsuki azaleas turn the whole of Hoshinoyama Park into a brilliantly-colored landscape.
 During this beautiful season, Yugawara bustles with tourists visiting the town to take in the floral spectacle.

 As well in May, large crowds of local residents and even tourists join in the excitement of the grand festival of Yukake-Matsuri, during which portable shrines are carried and doused with hot spring water.Click for more Spring Event information

 With the arrival of summer in June, Yugawara is dotted by the enchanting glow of fireflies, which naturally populate the rivers and hills of the town.

 In July, many tourists throng to the beaches to swim in the ocean and escape the severe heat in more urban areas.
 And, it wouldn’t be a Japanese summer without fireworks, which are launched from the sea in a display unique to Yugawara.
-The dazzling illumination simultaneously soars high above you and is reflected in the water's surface.
+The dazzling illumination simultaneously soars high above you and is reflected in the water's surface below.

 As autumn approaches, an October event of colorful bamboo lanterns creates a traditional Japanese atmosphere for onlookers to appreciate.
 From mid to late October is the season of mikan, one of Yugawara's specialties, and you can go mikan picking in an orchard.
 In November, leaves throughout Yugawara begin turning brilliant autumnal tones of red, yellow, and orange, presenting a splendid harmony of colors.